Qucy/UdacityMachineLearning/dog_vs_cat/proposal.md

 # Project Design
-The high level architecture design is as below, the first solution will simply transfer learning from only one model and integrate with our own model.
+The architecture design is as below, the first solution will simply transfer learning from only one model at a time and integrate with our own model.
 The second solution will combine all the bottleneck features and then integrate with our own model.
-Our model will only contains two layers, BacthNormailization layer for preventing overfitting and a desen layer do classification.
-However this is only a proposed architecture the detail may still be changed during development and tuning if needed.
+Our model will only contains two layers, BacthNormailization layer for preventing overfitting and a dense layer do classification.
+However this is only a proposed architecture the detail may still be changed during development and tuning.

 ![Architecture](images/CNN_Design.PNG)